 Enlevement au Serail, "The Abduction from the Seraglio", is the name of an opera composed by Mozart.
-As its name suggests, I'd classify it as floral oriental rather than chypre.
-It opens with a cloud of mixed spicy florals (mainly ylang-ylang, jasmine sambac and rose to my nose) and woody notes with a touch of green.
-After 30 minutes, it settles into a warm, powery, creamy skin scent.
-I do smell patchouli in the drydown but it's very rounded and mixed very well with other notes such as sandalwood and vanilla.
+I'd classify it as floral oriental rather than chypre.
+It opens with a cloud of mixed spicy florals, mainly ylang-ylang, jasmine sambac and rose to my nose, and woody notes with a touch of green.
+After 30 minutes, it settles into a warm, powdery, creamy skin scent with a touch of sweetness.
+I smell a faint patchouli in the drydown but it's very rounded and mixed very well with other notes such as sandalwood and vanilla.

 The bottle is beautify, easily ranked in the top 3 of my favorite bottle designs.

 This is probably just my skin chemistry that amplifies patchouli and oakmoss, and makes it into a heavy, oppressive monster of a mess.
 So similar was this to how Mitsouko smells on me, I initially thought I had been given the wrong sample by mistake.
 The bright orange color made me feel confident that EaS, while different in appearance from Mitsy, is close enough in scent to be a dupe...

 Mitsouko smells like a train wreck on me, like I smeared some black grease paint on myself and went into an opera and I'm wearing the wrong clothes for the event, all black like I'm in mourning with warpaint on.

 Sadly, I didn't get a whiff of jasmine, ylang, or tuberose; no doubt that would have made this more of a lively experience.